DSgenes/Hospitality-Analytics/README.md

 • Import Datasets into Power BI

+# Datasets :

+   1. dim_date
+   2. dim_hotels
+   3. dim_rooms
+   4. fact_aggregated_bookings
+   5. fact_bookings

+# Note : See the details of each data structure in meta_data_hospitality text file as provided above.

 # Step 2 : Data Exploration and Analysis

 • Duplicate the files one by one and then expand it use the similar approach for all the other files.